AntoineSebert/AdvancedAICoursework_2/coursework-report.md

 ##### Consequentialism

 The consequences of an action are an important aspect of it (it is the basis of experimentation, important in the learning process).
 These consequences can then be considered as relevant criteria to applies norms to behaviors.
 In that case, a decision is considered as good if the ensuing repercussions are a benefit.
 The ground of the evaluation is moved to the observable world rather than the system's internal logic.
-But that means that in order to state whether the actions of such systems are good or bad, we first need to define was is beneficial or not.
-For example, if an AI drives a car, and by a traffic, hazard have to choose whether to kill a child or an elderly, what to decide? [^Anscombe 1985]
+But that means that in order to state whether the actions of such systems are good or bad, we first need to define was is beneficial or not [^Anscombe 1985].
+For example, if an AI drives a car, and by a traffic, hazard have to choose whether to kill a child or an elderly, what to decide?

 ##### Eudemonism